VersilPerihelion/monsuta-poki-jelo/README.md

 # Pokémon Yellow: Toki Pona Sandbox

 This is a disassembly of Pokémon Yellow, with changes so you can translate it into Toki Pona.
-It's based on [pret](https://github.com/pret/pokeyellow), followed by jan Ketesi's SPEx technology to expand the number of available Sitelen Pona words, followed by waso Keli's changes to set it up for translation.
+It's based on [pret](https://github.com/pret/pokeyellow), followed by jan Ketesi's SPEx technology to expand the number of available Sitelen Pona words from 110 to 184, followed by waso Keli's changes to set it up for translation.

 This repo is *not*, itself, a translation.
 It's just getting the technicals out of the way so you can translate the game yourself!
 Click "forks" on the sidebar -> to see what other people have done.